Bode Museum, Berlin

 The museum, which takes its name from its first director, Wilhelm von Bode, is housed since 1907 in a grandiose Baroque-style building overlooking the Spree river.
 Originally designed by German architect Ernst von Ihne, the museum’s building was completely refurbished in 2006.

 The collection of the Bode Museum covers four main subjects.

-The sculpture collection is composed of outstanding artworks dating from early Middle-Ages to the 18th century, including masterpieces by Donatello, Gian Lorenzo Bernini, Tilman Riemenschneider, Andreas Schlüter, and Antonio Canova.
+The sculpture collection is composed of outstanding artworks dating from the early Middle Ages to the 18th century, including masterpieces by Donatello, Gian Lorenzo Bernini, Tilman Riemenschneider, Andreas Schlüter, and Antonio Canova.

-The Münzkabinett (coin room) is a world-leading numismatic collection, with rare coins and medals.
+The Münzkabinett (coin room) is a world-leading numismatic collection of rare coins and medals.

 Photos: cover and 2 by Jean-Pierre Dalbéra; 1 by K.Steudel; 3 by Bjørn Giesenbauer